 BNC also use the scLVM latent factor to derive cell cycle-adjusted expression values.
-Another interpretation of these adjusted expression values is that a source of nuisance variability (geometric size differences) has been regressed out has a long record of successful application in gene expression experiments4.
+Another interpretation of these adjusted expression values is that a source of nuisance variability (geometric size differences) has been regressed out; this has a long record of successful application in gene expression experiments4.
 To further elucidate the effect of the scLVM adjustment we considered gene set enrichment analysis (GSEA) comparing the two clusters BNC identified in the cycle-adjusted T-cell data (corresponding roughly to corrected expression levels of the differentiation factor GATA3).
-Of the top 20 modules identified as significantly enriched (q-value < 1%), 18 were related to cell cycle. ur interpretation is that geometric size is a weaker proxy for cell cycle in the T-cells than it was in the mESC, so cell cycle was incompletely removed.
+Of the top 20 modules identified as significantly enriched (q-value < 1%), 18 were related to cell cycle.
+Although scLVM purports to remove additive cell cycle effects, our interpretation is that it is removing geometric size effects, which is a weaker proxy for cell cycle in the T-cells than it was in the mESC, so cell cycle was incompletely removed.
 In general, direct measurement via Hoechst staining could be more appropriate for investigators who require cell cycle as a covariate.

-In conclusionBNC’s gold standard calculations cycle comprises less than 7% of the variance in the typical (median) gene.
-Normalization factors, in particular the geometric size better explain the variability and caution may be warranted when using spike-ins for RNA quantitation.
+In conclusion, BNC’s gold standard calculations show that cell cycle comprises less than 7% of the variance in the typical (median) gene.
+Normalization factors, in particular the geometric size, better explain the observed variability, and caution may be warranted when using spike-ins for RNA quantitation.
 It would be of interest to see what biological factors, besides cell cycle, are associated to the geometric size and how the efficiency of rate–limiting steps (e.g. lysis and reverse transcription) affect this factor.
 All code used to produce some of the results discussed here is available at https://github.com/RGLab/BNCResponse.

 1. Buettner, F. et al. Computational analysis of cell-to-cell heterogeneity in single-cell RNA-sequencing data reveals hidden subpopulations of cells.
 Nature Biotechnology 33, 155–160 (2015).